-125 LANDSCAPE TECHNICIAN PRINCIPLES 1 1 UNIT
+CSU, UC 125 LANDSCAPE TECHNICIAN

+PRINCIPLES 1 1 hour lecture, .5 hour laboratory

 Introduces students to important landscape operations including the safe and effective use of power equipment, fertilizer application, plant identification, tree planting and staking and landscape grading.
 This course will provide students with the foundations of important skills used by landscape maintenance and landscape construction operations, and to prepare them for certification exams.
+CSU

-126 LANDSCAPE TECHNICIAN PRINCIPLES 2 1 UNIT
+126 LANDSCAPE TECHNICIAN PRINCIPLES 2

-Introduces students to the basic foundations of landscape management as well as irrigation installation and maintenance.
+1 hour lecture, .5 hour laboratory Introduces students to the basic foundations of landscape management as well as irrigation installation and maintenance.
 This course will provide students with the foundations of important skills used by landscape maintenance and landscape construction operations, and to prepare them for certification exams.

-127 LANDSCAPE TECHNICIAN PRINCIPLES 3

-Introduces students to important landscape operations that require mathematical calculations and landscape plan reading.
-It also includes instruction on the programming of irrigation control clocks.
+CSU irrigation control clocks.
 This course will provide students with the foundations of important skills used by landscape maintenance and landscape construction operations, and to prepare them for certification exams.

-130 PLANT PEST CONTROL 3 UNITS

-Identification and control of insects, mites, spiders, snails, weeds and diseases that affect ornamental plants with an emphasis on their morphological and phylogenetic relationships, habits, habitats and important characteristics affecting the health of ornamental plants.
-Control methods will stress integrated pest management.
 CSU

+127 LANDSCAPE TECHNICIAN 1 UNIT PRINCIPLES 3

+1 hour lecture, .5 hour laboratory Introduces students to important landscape operations that require mathematical calculations and landscape plan reading.
+It also includes instruction on the programming of

+130 PLANT PEST CONTROL 3 UNITS 2 hours lecture, 3 hours laboratory

+Identification and control of insects, mites, spiders, snails, weeds and diseases that affect ornamental plants with an emphasis on their phylogenetic relationships, habits, habitats and important characteristics affecting the health of ornamental plants.
+Control methods will stress the relationships with predators and integrated pest management.
+The course will include study material for the Qualified Applicator Certificate and License.

-130A PLANT PEST CONTROL FOR APPRENTICES
+130A PLANT PEST CONTROL FOR APPRENTICES 3 UNITS